n76/Local-GSM-Backend/README.md

 1.3.4|2Jan2016|Update Serbian translation
 1.3.5|14Jan2016|Remove all access and permissions required for access to old database storage location.
 If upgrading from a version prior to 1.3.3 you will need to re-generate your database and you should manually remove the old database from the /sdcard/.nogapps/ directory.
-1.3.6|23Mar2016|Support location aging in newest version of UnifiedNlp
+1.3.6|23Mar2016|Support location aging in newest version of UnifiedNlp 1.3.7|30Mar2016|Revert changes from 1.3.4 to 1.3.5 as some users are reporting file permission issues.
+Fix crash introduced in v1.3.6.